joinpursuit/combining-html-and-javascript-plus-dom/README.md

 b.
 Instead of showing a popup, have that information appear in a paragraph below the button.

-c.
-Have the uppercased overwrite the text that was there before.

 # Question Ten

 a.
 Make a website with a heading at the top that reads "Disemvoweler".
 Add 1 input field, a checkbox and a button.
 When the user clicks the button, display an alert that shows the text in the input field with the vowels removed.
 If the checkbox is checked, count y as a vowel.

 b.
 Instead of showing a popup, have that information appear in a paragraph below the button.

-c.
-Have the uppercased overwrite the text that was there before.